djkramnik/ui-annotations/README.md

 #### TODO
   #### Buggos / QOL

-  * after export fail/success show some kind of message
-  * when you start, disable scrolling the viewport?
-  * option to unlock (put state back to dormant?)
   * unable to nav to 'Find A Store' on the starbucks.com page.
 Maybe this is due to the differently shaped nav criteria
   * max height on the remove icon
   * improve the colours on the annotation dictionary